mobileticket/vals-schemata/docs/vals-data-spec.md

 Validation Service publish validation information in a pre-formatted text version over MQTT in the vehicle internal network.
 This information is used by the drivers monitor included in Validation Service or by other software to view validation information.

-In connection to a validation two telegrams are published, **latestTicket** containing the pre-formatted text version of the validated ticket and **status** containing place information etc. Status is published in relation to events such as a new stop, new service etc. in order to keep the information on the drivers monitor updated.
+In connection to a validation two telegrams are published, see below.

 ### Latest ticket

-    latest_ticket = {
-        validator:              'what validator originated the event',
-        validTicket:            'Flag if ticket is valid',
-        eventResult:            'BoB Validation event Result',
-        eventReason:            'Reason for failure/success',
-        issuerId:               'Ticket issuer identifier (PID)',
-        issuerName:             'Ticket issuer name',
-        productIds:             'Product identifiers for ticket',
-        productName:            'Name of product',
-        timeOfIssue:            'DateTime of ticket issuing',
-        expire:                 'DateTime of ticket expire',
-        graced:                 'True if ticket was accepted due to uncertainty',
-        travellersPerCategory:  'Travellers per category'
-    }
+**Latest ticket** contains the pre-formatted text version of the last validated ticket in actual validator.

 *Source: [../schemata/latest_ticket.yaml](../schemata/latest_ticket.yaml)*

 ### Status

-    status = {
-        validator:             'What validator originated the event',
-        ready:                 'Validator ready for operation'
-        statusMessageTerse:    'Terse validator status message',
-        statusMessageVerbose:  'Verbose validator status message',
-        eventQueueLength:      'Number of records in the event queue' }
+**status** containing place information etc. Status is published in relation to events such as a new stop, new service etc. in order to keep the information on the drivers monitor updated.

 *Source: [../schemata/status.yaml](../schemata/status.yaml)*